retrocomputacion/retrobbs/readme.md

 Currently only the SID streaming function makes use of this path.

-If you're running the BBS from a Raspberry PI or other SBC that uses an SD card as main storage we recommend to create a RAM disk and point the `term` path to it.
+If you're running the BBS from a Raspberry PI or other SBC that uses an SD card as main storage we recommend to create a RAM disk and point the `temp` path to it.
 This will reduce the wear on your SD card.

 ### Creating a RAM disk
 First create a mount point: